dotnet/docs/docs/framework/migration-guide/how-to-determine-which-versions-are-installed.md

 The version of .NET Framework (4.5 and above) installed on a machine is listed in the registry at `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full`.
 If the `Full` subkey is missing, then .NET Framework 4.5 or above isn't installed.

 > [!NOTE]
-> The `NET Framework Setup` folder in the registry path does *not* begin with a period.
+> The `NET Framework Setup` subkey in the registry path does *not* begin with a period.

 The `Release` REG_DWORD value in the registry represents the version of .NET Framework installed.